Stockport Heritage: History and description

-In 2001 Stockport Heritage Trust sponsored a Stockport friendship link with Dodge City, Kansas, in consideration of the many American descendants of the Dodge family, who emigrated from Offerton (new DNA evidence conflicts with this assertion Dec2015), in the Parish of Stockport, in the 17th century.
-Members of the Dodge Family Association regularly visit their ancestral homes in Stockport, one of which is Staircase House (however DFA now considers East Coker, Somerset to be the ancestral home of the USA Dodges Dec2015).
+In 2001, Stockport Heritage Trust sponsored a Stockport friendship link with Dodge City, Kansas, in consideration of the many American descendants of the Dodge family, who emigrated from Offerton (DNA evidence from December 2015 conflicts with this assertion), in the Parish of Stockport, in the 17th century.
+Members of the Dodge Family Association (DFA) regularly visit their ancestral homes in Stockport, one of which is Staircase House (however DFA now considers East Coker, Somerset, to be the ancestral home of the Dodges in the United States).

-Starting in 1992, Stockport Heritage Trust initiated a blue plaque programme commemorating various sites in the town including the birthplace of John Bradshawe, the republican regicide and Lord President of the Council of State of the puritan Commonwealth of 1649-53.
+Starting in 1992, Stockport Heritage Trust initiated a blue plaque programme commemorating various sites in the town including the birthplace of John Bradshaw, the republican regicide and Lord President of the Council of State of the puritan Commonwealth of 1649–53.
 The commemorative plaques now record sites and people throughout the town centre and a blue plaque trail was launched in 2007.

-Since 1999 Stockport Heritage Trust volunteers have run a free heritage centre open to the public on Market days in the part-13th/14th century Parish Church on the Market Place.
+Since 1999, Stockport Heritage Trust volunteers have run a free heritage centre open to the public on market days in the part-13th/14th century Parish Church on the Market Place.
 This building has also been the subject of a multimillion-pound restoration scheme.
-Alongside their changing exhibitions the Heritage Trust have an archive of several thousand local images accessible to visitors and Trust members produce books, videos, pamphlets and a local Stockport Heritage Magazine.
+Alongside their changing exhibitions the Heritage Trust have an archive of several thousand local images accessible to visitors and trust members produce books, videos, pamphlets and a local Stockport Heritage Magazine.
 They are also involved in events, giving walks, talks and outreach on local heritage, including civic award schemes and committees on tourism and conservation.